ANSYS RedHawk Capabilities

 For any package technology, integrity, reliability and cost are three major vectors that need to be optimized.
 The integrity vector spans power and signal noise.
 Reliability deals with thermal, electromigration (EM), electrostatic discharge (ESD), electromagnetic interference (EMI) and thermal-induced structural stress issues.
 Cost factors into almost all applications, especially for consumer products and Internet of Things (IoT) devices.
 Optimizing and ensuring the integrity and reliability of a chip (at a die-level) in the context of its respective package, board and system is very complex, and it only increases when multiple dies are involved.

-ANSYS solutions enable you to make sure your advanced 2.5-D or 3-D-IC package designs meet the integrity and reliability requirements at the chip, package and system levels.
+ANSYS solutions enable you to make sure your advanced 2.5-D or 3D-IC package designs meet the integrity and reliability requirements at the chip, package and system levels.
+ANSYS solutions are certified for all advanced 3D-IC packaging technologies including TSMC’s most recent CoWoS, InFO_MS and SoIC packaging technologies.
+ANSYS multiphysics solutions for advanced packaging enable multi-die co-simulation and co-analysis for extraction, power and signal integrity analysis, power and signal electromigration analysis, thermal and thermal-induced stress analysis.